JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ![](images/03.png)

-As you can seem allong with the time of the last request, some statistics are also computed (99th, 95th percentile, mean...).
+As you can see, along with the time of the last request, some statistics are also computed (99th, 95th percentile, mean...).

 Having the metrics data in the Console makes it as readable as in a logging system and we can't do analyze/visualize them like this.
 Our Prometheus integration requires that the application exposes an endpoint `/metrics` so let's configure one.